An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

 Increased Blood Circulation = Increased Healing Rate

 T•Shellz Wraps contain a unique, flexible Carbon Fiber Energy Pad which is flexible and will shape to conform to your body.
 This Energy Pad emits a uniform wave of perfectly safe electromagnetic energy over its entire surface.
-This energy travels deep inside to muscles, ligaments, tendons and the hip joint, stimulating blood circulation your body needs to heal your injury.
+This energy travels deep inside to muscles, ligaments, tendons and the hip joint, inducing deep heat.
+Deep heat stimulates blood circulation your body needs to accelerate the healing of your injury.
 It is the electromagnetic energy that is crucial to the healing process.

 Attempting to treat all of these factors can become costly as different areas of the body often require different modalities in order to properly treat them...that is, prior to the development of the Back/Hip T•Shellz Wrap.
 The T•Shellz Wrap was designed with flexibility and versatility in mind to allow anyone to treat multiple areas of the body, for a wide variety of ailments.